Skip to main content

 add injected application credentials

 The original way to connect to targets in Boundary is by typing boundary connect ssh -target-id <target_id> into the CLI or manually connecting through Boundary Desktop.
-Soon, there will be a new, even more convenient way to connect targets in Boundary: Transparent sessions.
+Today, the most common method is transparent sessions.

 This new abstraction removes the need for any user to have knowledge on how to use Boundary and lets users employ their own tools, such as a terminal with SSH, a browser with HTTP, or an RDP client to connect to a Windows host.
 It makes Boundary transparent to the user.